Janithmanodaya/Binomo-Bot/README.md

 - Charts: cumulative PnL over time, trades per day.
 - Per-fold summary table and download button for predictions.csv.
 - If predictions already exist, the UI can visualize them without rerunning.

+Troubleshooting the UI (Windows)
+- Activate your venv first:
+   .\\venv\\Scripts\\activate
+- Ensure Streamlit is installed: pip show streamlit
+- Launch specifically on a port (if 8501 is busy): streamlit run src/ui_app.py --server.port 8502
+- If you see import errors for src.run_pipeline, run from the project root: cd path\\to\\project streamlit run src\\ui_app.py

 Outputs
 - data/processed/predictions.csv: per-minute predictions, signals, and realized PnL for each fold.